Hos96/Market-Basket/README.md

 In this project, I have implemented some big data analysis techniques like appriori This project is based on Pyspark for scalabitliy

-This picture represents the overview of the project which is a wordcloud map
+The bellow map represents the result overview of the project which is a wordcloud map

 <img width="587" alt="market basket results" src="https://github.com/user-attachments/assets/b294e6e1-eb42-46d4-94a3-dd96576861c3">